-At present there is no interconnection between these three main networks, but work has started on the construction of 275 kV transmission lines between central and southern Queensland, to link the two supply systems.
 West of the three main networks the form of organisation which has been adopted is determined by the stage of electrical development which has been reached.
 Immediately west of the Capricornia region the Central Western Regional Electricity Board operates with generation centralised at internal combustion stations at Longreach and Barcaldine.
 Other smaller regions of electricity supply are centred on Roma and Mount Isa.
-In addition, parts of southern Queensland are supplied by the Tenterfield Municipal Council and the North West County Council of New South Wales.
+In addition, parts of southern Queensland are supplied by the Tenterfield Municipal Council and the North West County Council of New South Wales whilst the Balonne Shire Council purchases electricity in bulk from the Electricity Commission of New South Wales.
 In the remaining parts of Western Queensland there are a number of isolated electricity undertakings operated by Shire Councils.